 The National Association of Intercollegiate Athletics (NAIA) is a governing body of small colleges and universities that compete throughout the United States.
 Each year, more than 60,000 student athletes participate on a college sports team at an institution belonging to the NAIA, and member schools award more than $450 million in scholarship money.
 Just as with its larger National Collegiate Athletic Association counterpart, the NAIA has straightforward rules about granting NAIA scholarships to potential athletes.

 In 2010, the NAIA opened its Eligibility Center to determine whether prospective athletes are academically and athletically eligible to play for a member school.
-The Eligibility Center requires that potential athletes send their official complete high school transcripts, test scores for either the SAT or ACT and class rank.
-Along with graduation from high school, students must also meet two out of the following three criteria: a minimum of 18 on the ACT or 860 on the SAT, a minimum overall high school grade-point average of 2.0 on a 4.0 scale and a ranking in the top half of their high school class.
+The Eligibility Center outlines NAIA rules on scholarships and requires that potential athletes send their official complete high school transcripts, test scores for either the SAT or ACT and class rank.
+Along with graduation from high school, students must also meet two out of the following three criteria: a minimum of 18 on the ACT or 970 on the SAT, a minimum overall high school grade-point average of 3.0 on a 4.0 scale and a ranking in the top half of their high school class.

 Financial Aid Regulations

 If you have been ruled eligible through the NAIA Eligibility Center Clearinghouse, the NAIA athletic scholarship rules on financial aid are clear.
 Each member school determines how much aid is available for an individual student athlete.
 Nobody else may provide any kind of direct financial assistance to an athlete if he is receiving a scholarship.
 Scholarships through member schools are limited to tuition, mandatory fees, books and supplies, and room and board.

 Credit Hour Rules